cncf/cartografos/reference/people.md

 ## Teams and Decentralization

+Just like workloads in the cloud, your teams will become fit-to-purpose and highly scalable.

 * Level 1: Teams are exploring cloud native tooling, primarily Kubernetes.
 However, this is not just for the sake of exploring, but rather it is with the goal of reaching production.
 All work is generally taking place within a formal MVP program.

-* Level 2: We are starting to formalize central services and responsibilities, including the consolidation of tooling, as well as the culling or evaporation of non-cloud native tooling.
+* Level 2: We are starting to formalize central services and responsibilities, including the consolidation of tooling, as well as the deprecation of non-cloud native tooling.

 * Level 3: You’re really starting to see a high degree of centralisation, with clear and understood responsibilities.
-There may however be a decrease in velocity and chokepoints in the process.
-Things may start to slow down.
+A balance must be struck, however, between flexibility and velocity: exceptions or customizations to standardized support may introduce validation and approval bottlenecks.

 * Level 4: As the platform becomes more established, you can really start the process of decentralization.
 You can work on the development of a self-service portal incorporating the policies and processes of your organization to enable developer service ownership.